Appellate Courts, the Standard of Review

-Appellate Courts are Biased
+Appellate Courts are Biased.

 This may come as a shock to some of you, but Appellate Courts are not interested in your justice.
 The truth is they could care less if you are innocent, if the police committed crimes, if the prosecutor committed felonies to rebut the presumption of innocence and obtain a conviction.
-As disgusting as such a thing is, it does not change that it is.
+As disgusting as such a thing is, it does not change the fact that it is.

 The result of years of media portraying defense attorneys as getting the murderer off because the cop failed to use his turn signal has created a society that is very jaded towards fundamental constitutional rights.
 That led to a belief that the prosecutor is noble and more popular.
 Which led to more judicial appointments.
 And that led to more prosecutors being appointed to the appellate courts and Supreme Courts.
 The result is an entire system of prosecutors judging if another prosecutor was wrong.